bram2w/baserow/docs/development/running-the-dev-environment.md

 so by following the instructions on https://docs.docker.com/desktop/ and https://docs.docker.com/compose/install/.

+> Docker version 20.10.0 is the minimum required to build Baserow.
+Please check that
+> your docker is up to date by running `docker -v`.

 You will also need git installed which you can do by following the instructions on https://www.linode.com/docs/development/version-control/how-to-install-git-on-linux-mac-and-windows/ .